Pics: Loading 1,900 bulls bound for Libya in Co. Cork

 The boat – the Sarah M – has since departed Cork City Port bound for the Libyan Port of Misurata based in the northwestern part of the country.

 Firstly, after being inspected and cleared by officials from the department, a consignment left an assembly yard in Co.
-Limerick, while additional – department-cleared – fleets traveled from Fermoy Mart, in Co.
+Limerick, while additional – department-cleared – fleets travelled from Fermoy Mart, in Co.
 Cork, with the bulls on board.

 Once the hauliers arrived at the port, they queued up to unload into a specially-designed holding pen – equipped with high sides – and a loading chute.
 As one truck pulled out, another pulled in and the operation ran seamlessly from one trailer to the next.